Skip to Content

 To learn about Can You Burn Coffee, check out my article where I cover everything you need to know.

-Almond milk is suitable for sweet dishes, while cashew milk can be used in both sweet and savory recipes.
+Almond milk suits sweet dishes, while cashew milk can be used in sweet and savoury recipes.
 If you want to avoid the taste of coconut but still have a dairy-free alternative, use almond milk.
-If you’re looking for a dairy-free alternative, look for condensed coconut milk at specialty stores or Amazon.
-You can also make a dairy-free condensed milk substitute using coconut milk, powdered sugar, salt, and vanilla extract.

-You can make your own sweetened condensed milk substitute by making “safe” condensed milk and adding sugar.
-While you can add sugar to condensed milk and turn it into a condensed milk substitute, you cannot remove the sugar from condensed milk to make it suitable for savory dishes.
 One great thing about making your own condensed milk is that you can use your choice of sweetener if you want a healthier or sugar-free option that you can’t find at your local grocery store.
 Boiling a can of whole coconut milk with 1/4 cup sugar will make another great dairy-free substitute for sweetened condensed milk.

 Uses of condensed milk in place of milkShelf life